Getting children to be physically active

 - Consider gifts that encourage activity, like kites, skipping ropes, balls, sporting equipment or bikes and scooters.

 You can use screen time to encourage your child to get up and move.
 For example, choose games or apps that encourage your child to move, like dancing games or virtual sports simulators.
-Plan a bushwalk using a digital map.
+Use a digital map to plan a walk to the shops or a bushwalk.
 Or video your child learning a new physical skill.

-Walking: how to get more physical activity into the day
+Walking: a great way to get more physical activity into the day

 One of the easiest ways to incorporate activity into your child’s routine is to take regular walks together.

-You can walk to school, child care or kinder.
-Look for parks along the way.
-‘Active transport’ like walking, cycling or using a scooter also encourages your child to learn how to get around safely in your neighbourhood.
+You can walk to school, preschool or child care.
+Or you can walk around your neighbourhood, looking for parks along the way.
 You can start when your child is a baby with outings in a sling, carrier or pram.

-Walking to school most days has many benefits for you, your child and your community.
+Walking most days has many benefits for you and your child.
 These benefits include:

 - keeping you and your child feeling happy and well